zama-ai/fhevm/docs/getting_started/fhevm/coprocessor/contracts.md

 # Deploy initial contracts

+Following is an example of how to deploy initial contracts on the Ethereum Sepolia testnet.
+Deploying on Ethereum mainnet should be almost identical and should be possible by just changing the SEPOLIA_RPC_URL to ETHEREUM_MAINNET_RPC_URL and poiting to a correct RPC node.

 0/ Prerequisites: First, git clone `fhevm` repo and checkout the [`0.6.0-0` prerelease branch](https://github.com/zama-ai/fhevm/tree/v0.6.0-0), install dependencies with `npm i` (node.js version should be at least `20`), then create a`.env` file in root of the repo.

 1/ Fill correct values in the `.env` file by first copying the [`.env.example.deployment` file](https://github.com/zama-ai/fhevm/blob/v0.6.0-0/.env.example.deployment).